-Annual health exams usually check your:
+Annual Preventative Care Visits usually check your:

-History.
 This is your chance to mention any complaints or concerns about your health.
 Your doctor will also likely quiz you about lifestyle behaviors such smoking, excessive alcohol use, sexual health, diet, and exercise.
 The doctor will also check on your vaccination status and update your personal and family medical history.

 - Blood pressure: Less than 120 over 80 is a normal blood pressure.
 Doctors define high blood pressure (hypertension) as 140 over 90 or higher.

 - Heart rate: Values between 60 and 100 are considered normal.
 Many healthy people have heart rates slower than 60, however.